gturri/aXMLRPC/README.md

 You can download a compiled jar file from the above Download tag and use it as a library for your project.
 This is not recommended, because you will not stay up to date to the sourcecode.

+**Attention:** Since GitHub stopped the support to upload binary files, I have to move everything to another service.
+The download page (https://github.com/timroes/aXMLRPC/downloads) will still be available for some time, until GitHub shuts it down completely.

 How to use the library?
 =======================